dduyg/alchemy-of-souls/README.md

 # Generating quotes from Alchemy of Souls

-This application returns a random quote from the Korean series [*Alchemy of Souls*](https://www.imdb.com/title/tt20859920/) upon the click of a button, and displays it in the browser.
+This application returns a random line from the Korean series [*Alchemy of Souls*](https://www.imdb.com/title/tt20859920/) upon the click of a button, and displays it in the browser.

 <a href="https://dduyg.github.io/alchemy-of-souls/"><img src="/images/project-image.png" width="245px"></a>